CRM is such an important part of any business these days, so it’s crucial to know as much about it as possible.

 CRM is Easy.
 So why is CRM so complex?

 Everyone in the business of CRM shouts from the rooftops that “CRM is easy” and the continuous improvement of new technology getting easier by the day.
-Not only can you use it with any device anywhere at any time, but you can also even talk to it as of Dynamics 2015 (which comes with Cortana built-in).
 So how much “easier” can things get?

 But this is the problem.
 The technological aspect and features of CRM are straightforward to use and a great business enabler.
 However, designing the business element remains so tricky that companies so often fail to address it.